Skip to main content

 Negative Block

-Two consecutive opposing speeches (typically 13 minutes total) that create enormous pressure on the responding side.
+Two consecutive opposing speeches that create enormous pressure on the responding side.
 The key rule: the two speeches must cover different arguments with no duplication.
-Dropped offensive arguments during the block are usually fatal.
+A term from competitive policy debate, not part of SuperDebate's Standard format.

 Chapter 6: Real-Time Strategy